najibdevs/html-css/README.md

 ### CSS
 CSS (Cascading Style Sheets) is a style sheet language used for describing the presentation of a document written in HTML.
 It controls the layout, colors, fonts, and other visual aspects of web pages, enhancing their appearance and user experience.

-### And More
-This section covers additional aspects of web development beyond HTML and CSS, offering insights into advanced techniques, frameworks, and tools used in modern web development.

 ## Lessons Learned
 1. **HTML Structure**: Understanding how to structure HTML elements to create well-organized and semantically meaningful web pages.